-Prerequisite: MET 201 or AUT 169 or equivalent experience
+Prerequisite: MET 201 or AUT 169 or equivalent experience (Lec 1 hr, Lab 4 hrs)

 Topics include projecting, model space, paper space, model views, external references, and solid modeling.
 Upon completion of this course a student will be able to draw and dimension the diagrams necessary to clearly and completely describe an electronic network.